-The tumulus, about 25 m in height, was originally encircled by three groups of three limestone Doric columns, one group to the north-east, one to the north-west and one to the south.
-Each column was about 9 m high and was topped with steles, reliefs, statues of a bull, lion, and an eagle.
-They were composed of six limestone blocks and a low Doric capital, and stood on a heavy square plinth.
+The tumulus, about 25 m in height, was originally encircled by three groups of three limestone Doric columns, one group to the northeast, one to the northwest and one to the south.
+Each column was about 9 m high and was topped with steles, reliefs, and statues of a bull, lion, and an eagle.
+They comprised six limestone blocks and a low Doric capital and stood on a heavy square plinth.

-From the group on the south side of the tumulus, only one column has survived.
-It consists of 7 drums and is topped with a 2.54 m high statue of an eagle which gave its name to the place (in Turkish “karakuş” means “black bird”).
-From the group on the north-east side, two of the three columns still stand upright.
+Only one column survived from the group on the south side of the tumulus.
+It consists of 7 drums and is topped with a 2.54 m high statue of an eagle which gave its name to the place (in Turkish, “karakuş” means “blackbird”).
+Two of the three columns stand upright from the group on the northeast side.
 On top, one bears traces of a relief, and the other has a bull whose head has not survived.
-The central column is slightly higher than the left-hand one and bears an inscription in Greek saying that King Mithridates II erected this hierothesion for his mother Isias, his sister Antiochis and her daughter Aka.
+The central column is slightly higher than the left-hand one.
+It bears an inscription in Greek saying that King Mithridates II erected this hierothesion for his mother Isias, his sister Antiochis and her daughter Aka.
 Skipping a couple of phrases where restoration has been doubtful, the inscription reads:

 This is the hierothesion of Isias, whom the great King Mithridates, she being his own mother, deemed worthy of this final hour.
 And […] Antiochis lies herein, the king’s sister by the same mother, the most beautiful of women, whose life was short but her honours long-enduring.
 Both of them, as you see, preside here, and with them a daughter’s daughter, the daughter of Antiochis, Aka.
 A memorial of life with each other and of the king’s honour.

-From the last group on the north-west of the tumulus, only one column is still standing with a dexiosis relief of King Mithradates II and his sister Laodice shaking hands in a farewell gesture.
+From the last group on the northwest of the tumulus, only one column is still standing with a dexiosis relief of King Mithradates II and his sister Laodice shaking hands in a farewell gesture.
 Laodice is wearing a Greek chiton, and her head is veiled with part of her mantle.
 Mithradates is dressed in oriental style, with trousers, a long mantle, and a tiara.
 Next to the column, a head of a lion lies on the floor.
 The grave chamber, located inside the tumulus, was later plundered.
-It is believed that the stone blocks were reused in the construction of the first Cendere Bridge.
+The stone blocks were believed to be reused in the construction of the first Cendere Bridge.